Americans spend millions every year on expensive power bars and shakes to power up sagging energy levels or to replenish themselves after a workout.

 These five tastes give it a holistic, balancing effect on the doshas.
 Amalaki, (the Ayurvedic name for amla), is also a great rasayana, revered in the Ayurvedic tradition.

 Rasayanas are the cream of Ayurvedic herbal substances, and have remarkable longevity-enhancing and rejuvenative qualities.
 Rasayanas also create ojas— the master biochemical of beauty, immunity and connectivity in the body.

 Just as there are foods to boost energy, other foods drain it.
 Any fast foods as well as canned, frozen, packaged, leftover, or old foods — or foods laced with preservatives, chemicals, and additives — are difficult to digest and contain little nutritional content.

 If you do eat some of these foods, and you feel heavy after eating, drink half a glass of water with ¼ of a fresh lime squeezed into it.
 Or take a tablet of Herbal Di-Gest to aid digestion.
 If you feel occasional indigestion or heartburn, try Aci-Balance, as it works quite quickly.

-But if you’re feeling dull, sluggish, and drained of energy every day, it could mean that your diet contains too many energy-draining foods, which have clogged your microcirculatory channels with toxins, called ama in ayurveda.
+If you’re feeling dull, sluggish, and drained of energy every day, it could mean that your diet contains too many energy-draining foods, which have clogged your microcirculatory channels with toxins, called ama in Ayurveda.
 This is an opportunity to upgrade your diet to include delicious foods that create more ojas and energy.

 © 1999, 2021 Maharishi AyurVeda Products International, Inc. (MAPI).
 All Rights Reserved.
 MAPI does not provide medical advice, diagnosis or treatment.
 These statements have not been evaluated by the Food and Drug Administration.
 Products are not intended to diagnose, treat, cure or prevent any disease.
 See additional information.